druiz0992/cusnarks/README.md

     - build-essential (12.4)
     - libssl-dev (1.1.1)

-*NOTE* Current version of CUSNARKs has been tested on x86_64 Linux with Ubuntu 16.04.06 and 18.04.2 Linux distributions.
+**NOTE:** Current version of cusnarks has been tested on x86_64 Linux with Ubuntu 16.04.06 and 18.04.2 distributions.

 3. Add *$CUSNARKS_HOME/lib* to *LD_LIBRARY_PATH*